DFE-Digital/ecf-gov-guidance/content/appoint-an-appropriate-body-early-career-teachers.md

 * when an ECT did their initial teacher training (ITT) through an accredited provider who cannot then be the appropriate body assuring their induction
 * where an ECT is serving their induction in a teaching school hub or appropriate body, who cannot also be the appropriate body assuring their induction

-Find information on local and national appropriate bodies.

-Read more about the role and responsibilities of appropriate bodies.